au-mobile-robots/Tutorials/ROS VM/ros_vm.md

   z: 0.0"
 ```

-TIP: You can also start a package called turtlebot_teleop, which allows you to control the robot using your keyboard (also works for the real robot) (You can also use an Xbox or PS joypad)
+TIP: You can also start a package called turtlebot_teleop, which allows you to control the robot using your keyboard (also works for the real robot) (You can also use an Xbox or PS joypad instead of the keyboard)
 ```
 roslaunch turtlebot_teleop keyboard_teleop.launch
 ```

 ### Connecting to the robot from Matlab
-Find the ip of your host machine using `ip addr` (use ipconfig, if you are running Windows)
+Find the IP of your host machine using `ip addr` (use ipconfig, if you are running Windows)

 Here, we assume the ip of the host is 192.168.1.176